Soumya44/Infocity-Neighborhood-Map/README.md

 * We will develop a single-page application using React featuring a map of your neighborhood or a neighborhood we would like to visit.
 We will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a list view to support simple browsing of all locations.
 * We will then research and implement third-party APIs that provide additional information about each of these locations (such as Foursquare API).

-* This project shows the IT companies located in Infocity, Bhubaneswar, India.
+* This project shows the Neighborhood Places of Infocity, Bhubaneswar, India.

 ## Instructions to Run the App